 Notes:

-This recording features one of only two known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu around April 24 of 1977.
+• This recording features one of only three known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu by April 24 of 1977.

-This is probably the best recording of a headlining ATWAS tour setlist, and is also complete without any missing songs.
+• This is one of the best recordings of a headlining ATWAS tour setlist, and is also complete without any missing songs.

 Notes from Original Taper: